 Eye infections

 The most common condition a Cavapoochon may inherit from the Cavaliers is Dry Eye Syndrome.
-It can further lead to several types of eye infections including impaired vision.
+It can further lead to several types of eye infections, including impaired vision.
 There are different medications to treat dry eye syndrome and work dramatically to improve the pets’ eyes.

 Ear infections

-The thick fur in the dog’s ear may be an ideal place for dirt and earwax to stay there for a long time.
+The thick fur in the dog’s ear may be an ideal place for dirt and earwax to stay for a long time.
 It may lead to inflammation and other infections.
 This trait is usually inherited from their Poodle parent and may be a tricky thing to deal with.
 So, it is recommended to keep an eye on your pup’s ears and make sure there is no excess fur and/or dirt stuck in the ears.

 Final words

 Cavapoochons are adorable, friendly, and playful dogs that become ideal family dogs for all types of families.
 They give you unconditional love and expect the same love.
 Moreover, their low-shedding coat makes them the perfect breed for those with allergies.
-If you are getting a dog for the first time and looking for an easy-maintenance dog, CavaPooChon is the right choice for you.
+If you are getting a dog for the first time and looking for an easy-maintenance dog, a Cavapoochon is the right choice for you.